-Pink Announces ‘Hurts 2B Human’ Tracklisting And Collaboration With Khalid
+Pink Announces ‘Hurts 2B Human’ Track Listing And Collaboration With Khalid

-Pink has announced the tracklisting for her eighth studio album, Hurts 2B Human.
+Pink has announced the track listing for her eighth studio album, Hurts 2B Human.

 The lead single from the album, “Walk Me Home,” has peaked at No.6 in Ireland, No. 8 in the U.K. and Switzerland, No. 12 in Australia, and No. 54 in the U.S. so far.